Gleaner Manufacturing Company: Firsts

 Some of the firsts introduced by the Gleaner were: an auger that replaced canvas drapers, a rasp bar threshing cylinder instead of a spike-tooth arrangement, and a down-front cylinder that put threshing closer to the crop.
 In 1972 Gleaner was the first manufacturer to use electro-hydraulic controls, an innovation that other companies didn't offer until nearly two decades later.
 Gleaner was also the first in the industry to offer a 12 row corn head in 1979.

 Gleaner also explored use of turbocharged diesel engines before the competition.
 Records from October 1962 list the 262-cubic-inch turbo-diesel engine as being available for the model "C".

 Another Gleaner innovation was a "rock door" to protect the machine from damage due to stones that it might pick up while harvesting.
 If a Gleaner combine ingests a rock, the rock door simply pops open and drops the stone on the ground, preventing damage to the cylinder and concave bars, unlike other machines with a "rock trap" that the operator must periodically clean out or dump.

 A current Gleaner and world first is that they created the first Class VIII transverse rotor combine.
 This happened when AGCO introduced the new Gleaner S88 series combine in 2014.
 Also during this year of manufacturing, a 7-cylinder 9.8L diesel engine, built by AGCO Sisu (Later AGCO POWER), was first used in the S78 and S88 models.

 In 2016, with the release of the S9 series, came a completely new cab as well as the first use of a "fly-by-wire" hydrostatic transmission in a Gleaner combine, meaning the propulsion of the machine as controlled by operator no longer used a direct cable interface and was now achieved strictly by electronic feedback into a transmission control module.

+In 2023, AGCO commemerated the 100th anniversary of the Gleaner combine with a special cenntenial edition paint scheme and badging for each S9 combine produced at the Hesston, Kansas plant.

 Today

 Gleaners are still in production under AGCO.
 The Gleaner brand is marketed in North America, South America, and Australia.

-The current models available for sale, first released in 2016 and still in full production, are the S96, S97, and S98, which are Class VI, VII, and VIII combines, respectively.
-These combines still utilize the transverse rotor which was originally introduced in 1979.
+The current models available for sale, still utilize the transverse rotor which was originally introduced in 1979.